newcoding-bootcamp/hacker-scavenger-hunt/README.md

 ## Vim

 1. In a new terminal window, execute `vi`
-2. How do you quit Vim?
+2. How do you quit Vim? (_Knowing how to quite Vim is an important skill!_)